mcinnes01/MCP23S17/README.md

 MCP23S17
 ========

-Arduino library for MCP23S17 IO Expanders
+Port for particle photon of the arduino library for MCP23S17 IO Expanders